Generating More Pertinent Captions by Leveraging Semantics and Style on Multi-Source Datasets: Additional Qualitative Results

 where $\mathcal{D}$ indicates the training dataset.

+In the training stage, human-annotated and web-collected image-text pairs are fed through the model, each with its corresponding style token.
+To allow content transfer between the two types of data sources, it is important to maintain a sufficient balance between the two kind of data sources.
+To this end, we randomly select samples in each mini-batch to have at least 10\% of image-caption pairs with $\theta=\texttt{human-annotated}$.
+In our preliminary experiments, we verified that such a percentage is enough to enable a smooth content transfer between different data sources.

-\tit{Inference} Once the model is trained, predictions are conditioned on the dataset indicator $\theta_d$, which can be chosen according to the desired generation style.
-Given keywords and dataset indicator, at each time step $t$ the model samples a token $\bm{\hat{w}}_t$ from the output probability distribution.
+\tit{Inference} Once the model is trained, predictions are conditioned on the style token $\theta$, which can be chosen according to the desired generation style (\ie~that of human-annotated captions or that of noisy web-collected ones).
+Given keywords and style token, at each time step $t$ the model samples a token $\bm{\hat{w}}_t$ from the output probability distribution.
 This is then concatenated to previously predicted tokens to form a sequence $\{ \bm{\hat{w}}_\tau \}_{\tau=1}^t$ which is employed as the input for the next iteration.
 Since the representation of output tokens does not depend on subsequent tokens, the past intermediate representations are kept in memory to avoid repeated computation and increase efficiency at prediction time.